Antique Office Safes

 1840s.
 After that, safes were routinely used in offices to protect against

 both fire and burglars.
+Ads do not say anything about protection against tornadoes.
 Typically, interior wooden partitions in office safes were designed to hold ledgers

 and other papers.
 In the 19th century, at around $150 to $225 for typical